CAREERS & ENTERPRISE

 KEY STAGE 4

-At Key Stage 4 pupils cover employability skills with Year 10 focussing upon search and application procedures as part of the PSHE programme.
+At Key Stage 4 pupils cover employability skills with Year 10 focusing upon search and application procedures as part of the PSHE programme.
 All Year 10 students will have contact with a range of employers as part of the Destinations Day.

 Students in Year 11 will look at the job market and the changing world of work together with the financial aspects of working.
 Students will also undertake a period of Work Experience during Year 11.